How we are governed | World Vision Skip to main content

 He holds a BBS degree from Trinity College, an MBS from the Michael Smurfit School of Business, UCD and a Diploma in Company Direction from the Institute of Directors.
 He is a member of the Institute of Directors in Ireland.

 Robert Flood joined the Board of World Vision Ireland in 2023.
-He serves on the WVIRE Governance and Selection Committee.
+Robert serves as Chair on the Governance, Ministry, Strategy & Selection Committee.

 Image